pampers6988/MechaCar_Statistical_Analysis/README.md

-Assuming our significance level was the common 0.05 percent, our p-value (0.0005911) is above our significance level.
+Assuming our significance level was the common 0.05 percent, the p-value is above our significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.

 T-test Lot #3

 ![t_Test_lot3](https://user-images.githubusercontent.com/74462990/136871994-080fc8ec-ed15-4b79-959e-20f92cee668a.jpg)

-Assuming our significance level was the common 0.05 percent, our p-value (0.1589) is below our significance level.
+Assuming our significance level was the common 0.05 percent, the p-value is below our significance level.
 Therefore, we do have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically dissimilar.

+## Design a Study Comparing the MechaCar to the Competition
+- Start with performing a linear regression on a data set with multiple variables that might interest a consumer to find variables that are not determined by random chance or     error.
+In this study lets look at the correlation between competitor prices and maintenance costs.
+- Develope the hypothesis
+    - null hypothesis would state: there is no correlation between price of vehicle and maintenance costs; the alternative hypothesis would say that there is a relationship           between vehicle cost and maitenance costs.
+- Then run a One-Sample T-test to compare the results of MechaCar against their competitors.
+This would compute if there is a statistical difference betweeen the mean of           MechaCar's maintenace costs and their competitors.
+In order to run this study, one would need to have data of average maintenace costs of vehicles per year and the cost         vehicles.